anonaddy/addy.io/source/_posts/add-recipients-to-aliases-at-creation-and-new-uuid-aliases.md

 ## Feedback and suggestions

-If you have any feedback or suggestions please just drop me a line at [contact@anonaddy.com](mailto:contact@anonaddy.com) ([GPG Key](/anonaddy-contact-public-key.asc)) and sign up to the newsletter if you'd like to receive updates on new features!
+If you have any feedback or suggestions please just [get in touch](/contact/) and make sure to sign up to the newsletter if you'd like to receive updates on new features!